Max-Medov/Microservices-Application-in-Flask/README.md

-**The system will be divided into three microservices, each responsible for a specific domain of functionality:**
+**The system divided into three microservices, each responsible for a specific domain of functionality:**

 1. User Service: Manages user-related operations, including registration, authentication, and profile updates.